-In July 2015, the New Jersey Department of Environmental Protection issued new permits to the operators of these systems, requiring that they develop, adopt and implement plans to control overflows of raw sewage.
-Jersey Water Works is working with a range of stakeholders to encourage permittees not just to comply with the minimum requirements of the permits, but to see this as an opportunity to employ a variety of strategies that bring them into regulatory compliance and also deliver a range of health and economic benefits to the affected communities.
+In July 2015, the New Jersey Department of Environmental Protection issued new permits to the operators of these systems, requiring that they develop, adopt, and implement plans to control overflows of raw sewage.
+Jersey Water Works worked with a range of stakeholders to encourage permittees to go beyond merely complying with the minimum requirements of the permits, but to see this as an opportunity to employ a variety of strategies that bring them into regulatory compliance and also deliver a range of health and economic benefits to the affected communities.

 What has already been done?

-Communities and wastewater treatment plants throughout New Jersey already have taken steps toward reducing their overflows.
-This includes installing grates, netting chambers and other infrastructure to reduce the amount of trash that goes into the sewer and eventually out into the waterways.
-In addition, communities have invested in upgrades that have eliminated 64 of the state’s 281 CSO outfalls.
+Communities and wastewater treatment plants throughout New Jersey already have taken steps toward reducing their overflows, including developing CSO LTCPs, designing green and gray infrastructure projects, engaging in public outreach, disseminating public information, installing grates and other infrastructure to reduce the amount of trash that goes into the sewer and eventually out into the waterways.
+In addition, communities have invested in upgrades that have eliminated 71 CSO outfalls.

 This fact sheet provides an overview of the CSO issue in New Jersey, by describing the problem, new regulatory requirement, and potential solutions.
 New Jersey Future.
-2015.
+Updated in 2017.

-This report was developed by Rutgers—The State University of New Jersey team led by Daniel J. Van Abs Ph.D.
+This 2014 report was developed by Rutgers—The State University of New Jersey team led by Daniel J. Van Abs Ph.D.
 PP AICP.
 It focuses on the 21 New Jersey municipalities that have combined sewer systems and examines issues regarding water supply and wastewater capacity for these municipalities.
 Water and Sewer System Ownership and Management Map: A detailed review of water and sewer system ownership and management, including collection systems and treatment plants, in New Jersey CSO municipalities.
+New Jersey Future, 2014.